versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Transport.md

 </div>

 <div markdown="1" class="note">
-If you use "0.0.0.0" or "::" as `ip` value, then you need to also provide `announcedIp`.
+If you use "0.0.0.0" or "::" as `ip` value, then you need to also provide `announcedAddress`.
 </div>

 #### TransportListenIp